BC Coast Range at Close Range-Hut Based Touring Canadian Style Spearhead & Beyond!

 - Included: All meals while on the mountain, tents(if hut is full), stoves, cook kits, group climbing equipment, and guide services

-- Not Included: Airfare, transportation to trailhead, transportation within Seattle, hotel accommodations, restaurant meals,snack/lunch on the mountain, gratuities for guides, and all personal items.
+- Not Included: Airfare, transportation to trailhead(one way lift ticket), transportation within Seattle, hotel accommodations, restaurant meals,snack/lunch on the mountain, gratuities for guides, and all personal items.
 A detailed equipment list will be sent to all participants.

 BC Coast Range is home to legendary terrain that give Whistler the endless possibilities, extending from Squamish and Mt Garibaldi northward to the Duffy Lake road home to Mt.
 Joffre, Mt.
 Matier, and Vantage Peak and some of the finest hut based touring in the NW!
 Sea to Sky Highway starts our BC adventure at Elfin Lakes, the beginning of the Garibaldi Neve Traverse and a first timer’s dream trip.
 Next we arrive in Whistler the oftpiste mecca of North America and home to the Classic Spearhead Traverse, aka the “Haute Route of the Americas,” connecting Blackcomb to Whistler!
 Another hour north a network of huts(Phelix, Wendy Thompson and Keith’s Hut which rest under many amazing peaks with tours of all levels for the skier or splitboarder who wants the ride of a lifetime!

 Here are links to these great lines: